Bidimensionality and Kernels: Conclusion

 \section{Conclusion}

-We conclude with the discussions on the relation between the new and previous kernelization meta-theorems, the running times of kernelization algorithms and an open question.
+We conclude with a discussion on the relation between the new and previous kernelization meta-theorems, the running times of kernelization algorithms and an open question.

-\textbf{Bidimensionality vs. quasi-coverability.} Let us finally note how the techniques developed to prove the kernelization meta-theorem in this paper, can be used to refine the results from \cite{BodlaenderFLPSTmetaArxiv}.
+\textbf{Bidimensionality vs. quasi-coverability.} Let us finally note how the techniques developed to prove the kernelization meta-theorem in this paper, can be used to refine the results from \cite{BodlaenderFLPST16meta}.

 Let $r$ be a non-negative integer.
-We say that a parameterized graph problem $\Pi$ has the {\emph{radial $r$-coverability property} } if all \yesinstances of $\Pi$ encode graphs embeddable in some surface of Euler genus at most $r$ and there exist such an embedding of $G$ and a set $S \subseteq V(G)$ such that $|S|\leq r \cdot k$ and ${\bf R}_{G}^{r}(S)=V(G).$ A parameterized graph problem $\Pi$ has the {\emph{radial $r$-quasi-coverability property}} if all \yesinstance s of $\Pi$ encode graphs embeddable in some surface of Euler genus at most $r$ and there exist such an embedding and a set $S \subseteq V(G)$ such that $|S|\leq r \cdot k$ and $\tw(G- {\bf R}_{G}^{r}(S))\leq r$.
-Every problem $\Pi$ that has the radial $r$-quasi-coverability property is radially $r$-quasi-covervable.
+We say that a parameterized graph problem $\Pi$ has the {\emph{radial $r$-coverability property} } if all \yesinstances of $\Pi$ encode graphs embeddable in some surface of Euler genus at most $r$ and there exist such an embedding of $G$ and a set $S \subseteq V(G)$ such that $|S|\leq r \cdot k$ and ${\bf R}_{G}^{r}(S)=V(G)$ (here we denote by ${\bf R}_{G}^{r}(S)$ the set of all vertices of $G$ that are within radial distance\footnote{The {\em radial distance} between two vertices $x,y$ in a surface-embedded graph is one less than the minimum size of a sequence of alternating vertices and faces, starting on $x$ and finishing on $y$, where if an vertex $v$ and a face $f$ appear consecutively in the sequence, then $v$ is a vertex of the boundary of $f$.} at most $r$ from some vertex in $S$).
+A parameterized graph problem $\Pi$ has the {\emph{radial $r$-quasi-coverability property}} if all \yesinstances of $\Pi$ encode graphs embeddable in some surface of Euler genus at most $r$ and there exist such an embedding and a set $S \subseteq V(G)$ such that $|S|\leq r \cdot k$ and $\tw(G- {\bf R}_{G}^{r}(S))\leq r$.
+Every problem $\Pi$ that has the radial $r$-coverability property is radially $r$-quasi-covervable.
 The converse is not necessarily true.